Do You Want to Build a Snowman?: Notable cover versions

 Kristen Bell sang the song live as her character throughout every stage of her life at the Vibrato Grill Jazz Club in Los Angeles to celebrate the film.

 Twenty-six members of the Disney Channel Circle of Stars performed a cover video of the song in July 2014.

 Country singer Mickey Guyton recorded the song and released it on November 6, 2015, to digital retailers and music streaming services.
 Her version charted at number 57 on the Billboard Country Airplay chart.

+R&B sister duo Chloe x Halle performed the song for "The Disney Holiday Singalong" special in November 2020.